 Something About Mary

 Do you want to know about Mary?
-In the simplest terms, she’s a Southern Novelist and author of 2 novels (the third on the way).
-Mary Morony is one of six children.
+In the simplest terms, she’s a Southern Novelist and author of the Apron Strings Trilogy – Apron Strings, Done Growed Up, and If It Ain’t One Thing… Mary Morony is one of six children.
 She was born and raised in Charlottesville, Virginia, mainly by her family’s black maid.
 It was a time and place of segregated schools and water fountains, as well as restaurants and movie theaters that prohibited black customers.
-Morony’s inspiration for Apron Strings was her relationship with her family’s maid, who taught her love and acceptance with warmth, humor, and unending patience.
+Morony’s inspiration for the Trilogy was her relationship with her family’s maid, who taught her love and acceptance with warmth, humor, and unending patience.

 Morony became a mother of four children and then earned a Bachelor of Arts in English (concentration in creative writing) at the University of Virginia when she was in her forties.
 She currently lives on a farm in Orange County, Virginia, just Northeast of Charlottesville with her husband nearly 30 years, Ralph, 2 Great Danes, and 2 guinea hens.

 Morony’s rich characters are drawn from her childhood memories and lifelong experiences.
 Growing up where several important people in her life had issues with alcohol, her parents split up in a time when divorce was a humiliating family secret.
 Morony had a lot of material to work with.

 By the time Morony was 35, she had married four times.
 Divorced, widowed and the mother of four children, she has experienced more in her life than most people would in five lives.
 It has been said that “A life of tragedy and pain has bred a writer full of wit and compassion” in Mary Morony.
 As her characters grow and learn, she teaches lessons gleaned from her own experiences.